-Versaperm supplies both ISO vapour permeability equipment (which ensures formal standards are met), and also produces a considerably faster instrumental system for development work and quality control.
+Versaperm supplies both traditional ISO vapour permeability equipment (which ensures formal standards are met), and also produces a considerably faster instrumental system for development work and quality control.
 Testing against standards takes several weeks to produce a single measurement, the Instrumental system can produce results in as little as thirty minutes in many cases.

 With the market for Activewear riding on the crest of a 200 Billion dollar wave, the demand for new high performance textiles puts manufacturers under considerable time pressures to develop and introduce new fabrics that are both innovative and smarter than ever before.
 The vapour permeabilities of both water and air are the critical factors in the development and quality control of "breathable" fabrics.